Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 > **NOTE:** Due to using Stock Game, please navigate to where you installed the modlist, open up the Game Root folder and select the SkyrimSE.exe inside.
 This is a **VERY IMPORTANT STEP**.
 If you use your actual install directory for Skyrim SE, the modlist **WILL NOT WORK**.

 ### ENB
-Fahdon is designed for use with an ENB and comes with [Mythical Ages](https://www.nexusmods.com/skyrimspecialedition/mods/11578) & [Rune ENB](https://www.nexusmods.com/skyrimspecialedition/mods/68138), already activated and ready for use.
-I've included an optional ENB that can be changed via ENB Organizer, which is: [The Vanilla ENB 2](https://www.nexusmods.com/skyrimspecialedition/mods/78124)
+Fahdon uses vanilla weathers and comes with an ENB preinstalled and ready for use.

 If you wish to install your own ENB, however, an ENB manager is included.
 Simply put your new ENB into a seperate folder in `Fahdon\tools\Enb Organizer\Games\SkyrimSE\Preset`.